PhantomGamesDevelopment/TWM2/README.md

 * Addressed the bug that would allow Vardison 2.0 to summon infinite minions
 * Addressed the bug with Vardison 2.0 that made his Shadow Rift invincible
 * Removed two un-used game objects that were never completed, the Medal Seal and the UAV Control Panel
+  * Note: This has inadvertently introduced a new bug causing the UAMS streak to no longer correctly function, this will be addressed before the official release of 3.91
 * Removed a few erraneous exec calls to non-existent files in the mod load script
 * Depricated the F2 Inventory Screen (Nobody ever used this)
 * Fixed a few bugs in the F2 Menu
+  * Incorrect links
+  * Missing tags
+  * Overlap on some lines of text
-* [phantomdev.net] "Hopefully" fixed the CRON setting on the daily challenge script so it runs every day now.
+* [phantomdev.net] Fixed the CRON setting on the daily challenge script so it runs every day now
+* Adjusted the daily challenge script to point to the correct link, effectively re-enabling the system
 * Addressed the bug preventing weapon challenge progress from recording
 * Re-did the Challenge Menus in the F2 Menu
   * Renamed Weapon Challenges to just Challenges